Project Materials

 If the neurons acquire enough data to exceed the internal threshold, they produce an output (spike).
 Furthermore, neuron architectures can function concurrently (Sugiarto & Pasila, 2018).

-SNNs, in principle, spend less and work quicker than second-generation ANNs due to these two characteristics (Maass, 1997).
+SNNs, in principle, spend less energy and work quicker than second-generation ANNs due to these two characteristics (Maass, 1997).

 SSNs have the following advantages over ANNs: (2019, Kasabov)